MoralisWeb3/streams-beta/README.md

     description: 'monitor Bobs wallet', // your description
     network: 'evm',
     tag: 'bob', // give it a tag
-    type: 'wallet' // can be wallet or contract,
     webhookUrl: 'https://YOUR_WEBHOOK_URL' // webhook url to receive events, }